ChristianKohler/Homepage/content/posts/2020-02-24-resize-observer/index.md

 Current solutions are **based on the viewport dimension**, **not** on **element dimensions**.

 ResizeObserver is a new API which allows us to react to element resizing.

-It takes a few steps to use it properly with Angular.
-You have to make sure to unobserve on destroy and that an event does trigger change detection.
+There are a few steps required to use it properly with Angular.
+You have to make sure:

+* to unobserve on destroy
+* that change detection is triggered

+I found it to cumbersome to do it on every component.
 That's why I've created a library to simplify the usage with Angular. 🚀

 # ✨React to element dimension changes